Rain and flooding in southern Florida as Hurricane Helene approaches.

 Strong winds and heavy rains are also reported in Miami.

-The cyclone is expected to make landfall on Thursday night in the Big Bend area as a powerful Category 4 hurricane, raising concerns in the coastal areas of Florida facing the Gulf of Mexico.
+The cyclone is expected to make landfall on Thursday night in the Big Bend area as a powerful Category 4 hurricane, raising concern in the coastal areas of Florida facing the Gulf of Mexico.

 Local authorities have urged residents to take precautions and follow evacuation orders in vulnerable areas.